mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 **Professional Licensing Complaint**: We will file complaints with the Georgia Board of Professional Engineers and Land Surveyors, seeking disciplinary action including potential license suspension or revocation.

 **Criminal Referral**: Fraudulent professional documentation may warrant criminal investigation for professional fraud.

+**Conspiracy Investigation**: The suspicious circumstances surrounding your return to the property suggest potential coordination with other parties, which could lead to broader investigation of fraudulent schemes affecting multiple properties.

 **Industry Consequences**: This matter will be reported to professional organizations and insurance carriers, potentially affecting your ability to practice and obtain coverage.